Binary problems

 Micro average

-is passed to average
+If micro is passed to average,

 recall and precision are modified to consider True Negative.